gioUbbiali/PHI-696/Project 4/README.md

 PREFIX rdfs: http://example.org/food/
 SELECT ?name?animal

+You are not declaring any ?name variable in the rest of the query.
+The computer won't know what you refer to by ?name

  WHERE
    {
         ?food rdfs:eaten by ?animal ;
         ?food rdfs:has_name ?carrot .
+You have to use the actual string here, not a variable with a question mark.
+Remember that the computer doesn't know what you mean by "carrot", and if you have the ? question mark, it could be whatever.
+This will recover all the foods that have whatever name.
     }

 We should get all names of animals that eat carrots.